Hambourg, Mark

 Ferruccio Busoni, Anton Rubinstein, Sergei Rachmaninoff, Ignaz Friedman played music with Mark in the house of Michael Hambourg.
 Busoni even dedicated Sonatina No. 2 to Mark Hamburg.

 In London, Mark had vast concert activity, and in 1891, on the recommendation of Ignacy Jan Paderewski, Mark was sent to Vienna to study under the great pianist Theodor Leschetizky.
-Three years later, Mark Hambourg performed the First Concert by Frédéric Chopin, together with the Vienna Philharmonic Orchestra conducted by Hans Richter.
-His performance impressed his teacher Theodor Leschetizky so much that he returned all the money paid for three years of study.
+Three years later, Mark Hambourg performed the First Concert by Frederic Chopin, together with the Vienna Philharmonic Orchestra conducted by Hans Richter.
+His performance impressed his teacher Theodor Leschetizky so much that the teacher returned all money the family paid for three years of studying.

 After such successful performances, Mark actively toured in Europe.
 He performed in Australia, Canada, and the USA as well.

-At the age of 17, Mark received the British citizenship and soon married the daughter of Lord Mackenzie - Dorothea Muir, after which he became accepted into the highest British society.
+At the age of 17, Mark received British citizenship and soon married the daughter of Lord Mackenzie – Dorothea Muir.

 By 1913, Mark performed more than two thousand concerts.
 It is an interesting fact is that Hambourg was one of the first pianists, whose performances were recorded.